csoeller/super-res-analysis-tool-installation-docs/Installing-PYME-etc-windows.md

 ##### Optional: build PYMEnf

 Local users may want to install and build `PYMEnf` that contains a few select non-free plugins (which we cannot easily make public due to licensing constraints).
-Details are in the [PYMEnf installation notes](Installing-PYMEnf.md).

 #### 6. Make a few shortcut files and launchers